top of page

 A criminal conviction by contrast, depends on "proving" something happened, either by a fact finder's determination in a verdict or established with the defendant's factual basis in the context of a plea.
 And this clearly requires reliance on "evidence," as much as it does the conclusions drawn by those exposed to it (i.e., those charged with "fact finding" or interpreting a set of presented circumstances, then concluding what they believe to have happened) --and it's the object of those conclusions that are called "facts."

-Considerations: The competency of the investigation that led to the charge; the constitutionality of the proceedings; the prejudicial effect of the charge itself; the defendant's admissible criminal background; witness "credibility;" preconceived notions, characterizations, narratives, stereotypes, etc., that the fact finder carries and tries to impose (for instance, a person testifying on the stand while wearing a police uniform could induce some jury members to be "impressed" by their own romanticized view of police, and by effect, presuppose the veracity (and validity) of that person's testimony (which would presumably come at the expense of a Defendant --since that's the typical adversarial pairing).
-Other things include the exchange between the court and the attorneys, litigants, parties, etc., which could also have an effect: juries at times, view courts in (m/p)aternalistic (culturally adopted or learned) ways; and thus, if the court has a tense or disfavored exchange with an attorney or one of the parties, some jurors can be tempted to view that as "offensive" to the relationship they "constructed" with the court.
-Or in an attempt to preserve the appearance of their solidarity with the court (in hopes that displaying as much would help avoid the court's disapproval of them), those same jurors may be tempted to "share" in what they (mis)interpret as the court's disapproval of that party or attorney (which would also be deferring to their insecurity...).
-This is where the want to be accepted, and a culturally adopted fear of the court, team up with a selfish "better them than me" approach that exploits the accused, and produces an unjust and certainly ironic result: the fact finding function being interfered with by...: the fact finders (and this too is something I wouldn't ignore).
+Other things include the exchange between the court and the attorneys, litigants, parties, etc., which could also have an effect: juries at times, view courts in culturally adopted or learned ways, including in (m/p)aternalistic ways (meaning that the jury may fundamentally misunderstand a court's role or authority and for instance, view a male court judge in a paternalistic way, or view a female court judge in a maternalistic sense; and therefore, if a court has a tense or disfavored exchange with an attorney or one of the parties, some jurors can be tempted to view that as "offensive" to the relationship they "constructed" with the court.
+Or perhaps in an attempt to preserve the appearance of their solidarity with the court (in hopes that displaying as much would help avoid the court's disapproval of them), those same jurors may be tempted to "share" in what they (mis)interpret as the court's disapproval of that party or attorney (this is where the want to be accepted, and a culturally adopted fear of the court, team up with a selfish "better them than I" approach that exploits the accused, and produces an unjust and certainly ironic result: the fact finding function being interfered with by the fact finders themselves...: And this too is something I wouldn't ignore (I would account for what I'd observe...).

 For more --or specific-- information as to what can be done in your case, give me a call: (702) 449 - 1289.
 I'll evaluate your individual matter thoroughly, and confidentially.